Arvinvx/ArvinVx/README.md

 I research and build **AI systems, AI software, and intelligent agents**, with a focus on **machine learning, neural networks, robotics, and autonomous systems**.

-Currently exploring AI research while building experimental systems and software to understand what I'm learning in practice.
+I started by building **backend systems and AI systems**, and gradually moved deeper into machine learning, neural networks, and AI research.

 ---